-The review panel is appointed by the Provost and shall include no fewer than five (5) members including tenured faculty members recommended by the Deans of their respective Schools.
+The review panel is appointed by the Vice President for Academic Affairs and shall include no fewer than five (5) members including tenured faculty members recommended by the Deans of their respective Schools.
 Faculty shall represent different departments.

 Terms of Appointment: